joshuaborn/born-inquisitive/README.md

 ## Directory Structure

-### SAS/

-The `SAS/` subdirectory contains scripts written in the SAS statistical programming language.
-The `FORMAT` steps in the `DATA` steps of the program statements are commented out in order to make data exports to R compact and consistent.

-### R/
+### blog/

-The `R/` subdirectory contains scripts written in the R statistical programming language.
+The `blog/` subdirectory contains the project directory for a [blogdown](https://github.com/rstudio/blogdown) (and hence [Hugo](https://gohugo.io/)) site.

 ### data/

-The `data/` subdirectory is the expected location of data files.
+The `data/` subdirectory is the expected location of data files, which are not committed to the git repository and instead can be acquired from the appropriate sources.

-### eda/
+### EDA/

-The `eda/` subdirectory contains R Markdown files that summarize exploratory analysis.
+The `EDA/` subdirectory contains [R Markdown](https://rmarkdown.rstudio.com/) files in which exploratory data analysis is done.
 These are not formal reports as much as they are real-time records of analysis as the analysis is done.

-### reports/
+### R/

-The `reports/` subdirectory contains R Markdown files that are intended for some form of publication.
+The `R/` subdirectory contains programs written in the R statistical programming language.